-Here’s a less-known, but effective prostate cancer treatment: freeze the cancer cells.
+Here’s a less-known, but effective prostate cancer treatment – freeze the cancer cells.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 But it’s not for everyone.
 It not only works very well for the right cases, but the risk of complications is low.

-Who is a good candidate?
+Who is a good candidate for prostate cancer cryotherapy?

-How it works
+How does it work?

 - A doctor inserts six to eight tiny needles through the skin between the anus and scrotum into the prostate using ultrasound guidance to ensure correct placement.
 (Don’t worry – you won’t feel this.)

 - Five weeks later, your doctor retests your PSA with the target being less than 0.4 ng/ml.

 When compared with radiation therapy, cryotherapy results in lower risks of altered bowel and bladder function.
-It has a significantly lower risk of urinary incontinence compared with current surgical approaches for prostate cancer.
+It also has a significantly lower risk of urinary incontinence compared with current surgical approaches for prostate cancer.

 Traditionally, the risk of erectile dysfunction has been higher with cryotherapy compared to surgery or radiation, but newer techniques with nerve-sparing cryotherapy are showing improved results.
 Be sure to talk with your doctor about your worries.